DarrahK/Neural-Network/README.md

 Still in the early stages because of other commitments.

 ## Creating a Neural Network
 as I have stated there is two ways to build a network modularly or on initiation.
-In both examples we will be creating A Nearul etwork with 3 inputs, 1 hidden layer of with 4 nodes, and 2 output nodes.
-We will use the notation [3, 4, 2] to express this Neural Network
+In both examples we will be creating A Nearul Network with 3 inputs, 1 hidden layer of with 4 nodes, and 2 output nodes.
+We will use the notation [3, 4, 2] to express this Network.

 ### Modular Network
 ```